6. Learning and Teaching Activities

 Weighing Session Objectives

-I would suggest it is advisable to have no more than five objectives for eachsession (topic or week).
+I would suggest that it is advisable to have no more than five objectives per session (topic or week).
 Ideally, you would have clear objectives mapped to an appropriate ILO’s domain.
-If the focus in one session is entirely on Interpersonal skills, for example, there may be just one session objective.
-In the illustration below, over 11 sessions (topics or weeks). you can see a shifting balance of teaching focus throughout a module.
+If the focus in a single session is entirely on Interpersonal skills, for example, there may be only one session objective.
+In the illustration below, over 11 sessions (topics or weeks).
+You can see a shifting balance of teaching focus throughout a module.

 Objective Weighting